Sheraff/TIL/_posts/2019-12-02-Proxy-and-Reflect.md

 }
 ```

-If we didn't have any conditions on our `get` method, it could further be simplified to
+If we don't have any conditions on our `get` method, it could further be simplified to
 ```javascript
 handler.get = (obj, key) => Reflect.get(obj, key)
 // or even further simplified